 They were roaming around at large and attacking people.

-And Voldemort clearly found this very helpful.
+And Voldemort clearly found this very helpful in spreading panic.

 But I doubted that it was exactly on his orders.